SAP-archive/dbr-tool/USER_GUIDE.md

 #### Configuration

-The configuration for restoration contains a list of types to be imported into the Document service.
+The configuration for restoration contains a list of types to be imported into the Document Backup.
 Each type's configuration holds an information about a client, tenant, type name and file name where the documents are stored.
 You can manipulate this file in order to selectively restore selected types.